-We're an archival repository that takes tremendous pride in preserving Chicano/a and Mexican American history in Arizona and the Southwest.
-Since 1970, the Chicano/a Research Collection has compiled a distinguished collection of manuscripts, photographs, books, newspapers, and ephemera.
+We're an archival repository that preserves Chicano/a and Mexican American history in Arizona and the Southwest.
+Since 1970, we've compiled a distinguished collection of manuscripts, photographs, books, newspapers, and ephemera.
 Today, we continue to acquire primary and secondary sources that complement the instructional and research needs of the ASU community and the general public.

 Hours & Location

-Saturday: By Appointment Only
+Sat: By Appointment Only